juliamills1/TRIC/README.md

         most specific, the instruments can be locked to a consistent rhythm or pitch.
 At their least specific, they play along randomly but coherently.

+The system also comes with an optional "conscience" log, the personification of TRIC.
+        All input into the audio-side terminal results in feedback, either a description of the parsed command, waiting message, specialized tempo change reactions, or an error response.

 There are five instruments: HH (hi-hat), CC (clap), KK (kick), BB (bass), and AA
         (arpeggiator).
 Each have four main functions:
         <li>gain(float): change instrument gain</li>